 Responsible Pet Ownership

 When you see the sad SPCA commercials on TV it is very simple how those MIXED BREED animals ended up there.
 I place a puppy with you to take home, you fail to spay/neuter, and so does your neighbor.
 They ARE ANIMALS .... they WILL find a way!
 Your dog will not seek out a purebred registered mate with appropriate health clearances in your neighborhood to breed.
 They will mate with whoever and whatever they can find when the urge to mate overcomes them.
 It is the product ...
-THE MIXED BREED PRODUCT ... that ends up in pounds, rescue's, & shelters or on craigslist for $50.
+THE MIXED BREED PRODUCT ... that fills pound, shelter, & rescue or on craigslist for $50.
 Then THOSE buyers take their mixed breed pet home, fail to spay/neuter, and so does THEIR neighbor.
 And so on .....

-Pounds, rescue's, & shelters come down hard on us breeders.
-It is NOT OUR puppies you find in pounds, rescue's, & shelters because responsible breeders are ALWAYS willing and ABLE to take a puppy or dog they produced back at anytime during their life.
-A responsible breeder committed to the breed, the puppies they produce, AND THE BUYERS will still be in business years later, be committed to take the dog back, and work to find another appropriate home for the animal.
+Pound, shelter, & rescue's come down hard on us breeders.
+It is NOT OUR puppies that fill those facilities because responsible breeders are ALWAYS willing, and have space available, to take a puppy or dog they produced back at anytime during their life.
+A responsible breeder committed to the breed, the puppies they produce, AND THE BUYERS will still be in business years later, be committed to take the dog back, absorb the cost and work to find another appropriate home for the animal.
 Buyer's you better be CERTAIN you make your selection from a breeder who has made a lifetime committment to the breed and isn't just a "HOBBY" breeder raising 1 or 2 litters a year "just for fun", "to give their children the puppy experience", or to "settle their female down" without any real committment to you the buyer, the puppies they produce, or the breed.
 I hear this so often .....
 "I'm not a breeder, I just raise 1 or 2 litters per year".
 For those saying that, take a look at your AKC registration paperwork.
 YOUR NAME appears next to the word BREEDER on the paperwork.
 It doesn't matter if you raise 1 litter or 10 litters per year.
 If you purposely brought a litter of puppies into the world you ARE a breeder and better be committed to your puppies, their parents, & the buyers for the lifetime of the puppies you produce.
 Again, buyers .... it's best to make your selection from a breeder committed to YOU AND YOUR NEW PUPPY.

 If you never intend on breeding your dog responsibly to a qualified purebred mate with appropriate health clearances then it is best to spay or neuter your dog at the EARLIEST AGE POSSIBLE to prevent mating with a mixed breed dog in your neighborhood and contracting a sexually transmitted disease.
 YES ....
 DOGS ALLOWED TO ROAM THEIR NEIGHBORHOODS AND MATE WITH WHATEVER DOG IS ON THE LOOSE CAN CARRY STD'S!